CJ-2123/kh2-exploration-bingo/README.md

 Exploration

 - Generates a board with hidden squares and predetermined visible squares.
+- Clicking a goal will reveal the squares to the left, right, top, and bottom of it.
 - Ability to choose your visible starting squares.
 - Ability to also choose goal squares (gold colored squares).
 - Board sizes: 5x5, 4x4, 3x3, 13x13